Skip to content

 Payment Service Providers (PSPs)

-Like marketplace administrators themselves, payment service providers also need to know they aren’t indirectly allowing illegitimate businesses to rip people off.
-If they have access to SoS data via API, it’s another layer of verification and trust between all parties in a transaction: merchants, payment providers, customers, and marketplace administrators (if the merchant is hosted on a larger marketplace).
+With access to SOS data via API, an additional layer of verification and trust between all parties in a transaction is built: merchants, payment providers, customers, and marketplace administrators (if the merchant is hosted on a larger marketplace).
+It also allows payment providers to enhance their onboarding experience by making it faster, more efficient, and seamless.

-Why you need a Secretary of State API for businesses verification
+5 reasons to use a Secretary of State API for businesses verification

 So why use a Secretary of State API to fetch business data, as opposed to doing the process manually or using other sources?
-There are several advantages to using an SoS API; here are five of them.
+There are several advantages to using an SOS API; here are five of them.

-Get data from official sources
+1. Get data from official sources

-Most US businesses are legally required to register with at least one Secretary of State office before they can begin operations.
+Most U.S. businesses are legally required to register with at least one Secretary of State office before they can begin operations.
 So going right to a Secretary of State portal to verify a business is the surest way to know if a business is officially registered or not.

-Search multiple SoS portals at once
+2. Search multiple SOS portals at once

-Looking up information on SoS portals individually can be a hassle.
-Each state’s SoS portal is designed a bit differently, so it can take time to get used to the interface.
+Looking up information on SOS portals individually can be a hassle.
+Each state’s SOS portal is designed a bit differently, so it can take time to get used to the interface.
 Most portals also require registering for an account and paying fees before conducting searches.
-An API bypasses much of this extra work by pulling data directly from each state’s SoS portal at the same time.
+An API bypasses much of this extra work by pulling data directly from each state’s SOS portal at the same time.

-Increase verification speed
+3. Increase verification speed

-Minimize the risk of human error
+4. Minimize the risk of human error

 Besides being time-consuming, looking up business information manually increases the risk of human-caused mistakes.
 A compliance team member may accidentally input or copy information incorrectly, or even not be able to find a piece of critical information altogether.
 An API, if set up correctly, will be able to find and retrieve the precise information you’re looking for.
 It may also be able to deal with errors in data input (like typos or alternate spellings).

-Free up human resources by automating tasks
+5. Free up human resources by automating tasks

 Top 4 Secretary of State API solutions for business verification